Plans of Safe Care Infants With Prenatal Substance Exposure and Their Families - California

 Notification/Reporting Requirements

-A health practitioner or a medical social worker, prior to the infant's release from the hospital, must perform the assessment of needs.
-The purpose of the assessment is to identify needed services for the mother, child, or family and the level of risk to the newborn upon release to the home.
+In policy: A health practitioner or a medical social worker, prior to the infant's release from the hospital, must perform the assessment of needs.
+The purpose of the assessment is to identify the services needed for the mother, child, or family and the level of risk to the newborn upon release to the home.
 The assessment will identify the level of services and intervention necessary and may include a referral to the county welfare department for child welfare services.

 Upon receipt of a mandated report from a health-care provider, the county child welfare agency must then respond in accordance with the appropriate protocols and assessments required by State regulations set forth in Division 31-100 of the Child Welfare Manual of Policies and Procedures.